-Usage Notes: To specify the directory that contains the CCT and CDEP control files for CDC, use the CAPT_PATH statement.
+Usage Note: To specify a directory for storing CCT and CDEP control files for CDC, use the CAPT\PATH statement.

 CMDNODE Statement

 The CMDNODE statement specifies connection information for a PowerExchange process that is the target of pwxcmd commands.

 Include the CMDNODE statement in the dbmover.cfg file on the Linux, UNIX, or Windows system from which you issue pwxcmd commands.